-The current world population has reached up to 7.9 billion and it is expected to keep climbing at a rate of about 1% every decade until at least 2050.
+The world population has reached 8 billion and it is expected to keep climbing at a rate of about 1% every decade until at least 2050.
 A growing number of people means having more mouths to feed.
 However, the way we eat has changed drastically in recent years, with an increasing demand for resource-intensive and environmentally impactful food.
 Modern eating habits have put a strain on the planet’s resources, compromising global food security and contributing to the acceleration of global warming.
 To celebrate World Food Day 2023, which every year falls on October 16, we reflect on the importance of safeguarding our food resources.

 What Is Food Security and Why Does It Matter?